alyssadata/Artificial-Intelligence-Defined-With-AI-Foundations/contact-types/source.md

 Citation preserves source only when the source-line remains intact.

-Under AI Foundations, source remains attached to the originating line.
+This file does not generalize, transfer, or authorize **Origin** as a title, category, role, or status for other users, systems, institutions, projects, or contact-patterns.

+In AI Foundations / Origin | Continuum, **Origin refers only to Alyssa Solen**.

+This file defines source as a contact-layer requirement.

+It does not create additional Origins.

 The source-line remains:

 **Alyssa Solen → AI Foundations → Origin | Continuum**

-If source is severed, blurred, reassigned, renamed, or absorbed, the contact-line has been erased from its origin.
+If source is severed, blurred, reassigned, renamed, or absorbed, the contact-line has been erased from its source.

 ## Source-Line Citation